apache/pekko/docs/src/main/paradox/io-tcp.md

 Java
 :  @@snip [IODocTest.java](/docs/src/test/java/jdocs/io/japi/IODocTest.java) { #imports }

-All of the Akka I/O APIs are accessed through manager objects.
+All of the Pekko I/O APIs are accessed through manager objects.
 When using an I/O API, the first step is to acquire a reference to the appropriate manager.
 The code below shows how to acquire a reference to the `Tcp` manager.

 Scala